20 Top Rated Ellipticals Reviewed and Tested

 This elliptical machine has Bluetooth connectivity and an app to sync to this way it can track your progress and save your workouts.
 The fun part is it syncs to RUnSocial App--so you can work out with other people in other parts of the world and has 27 different real routes--similar to the Peloton bike.
 It has 29 different programs to choose from, and LCD display, and built-in speakers.

-This Nautilus elliptical machine has 25 different levels of intensity and resistant along with 29 different workout programs to choose from.
+This Nautilus elliptical machine has 25 different levels of intensity and resistance along with 29 different workout programs to choose from.

 Cost and Value